DestroyerMob/MoreWeapons/README.md

 ## Known Limitations

 - Weapon family balance is still tuned for pack playtesting, not public release.
-- Great Sword, Battle Axe, Knife, and Machete classes currently use base sword behavior aside from their attributes and integration data.
+- Weapon families currently differ primarily through attributes, reach where applicable, tags, and integration data; most do not yet have bespoke attack mechanics.
 - Mobs Tool Forging integration depends on that mod being present in the pack.

 ## License